 4. Get interactive books with textures

 Babies and toddlers learn a lot by tactile stimulation, which makes interactive books a great idea for this age group.
 Lift-the-flaps, pop ups, buttons, different textures, and pull-outs are fun ways for young kids to ‘play’ with their books, even if Mom or Dad isn’t available to read to them.
 Also look for bath books that can be used in water.
+Develop a reading habit in your child with these interactive and engaging books, perfect for early learning and exploration.
+Explore how to develop reading habit in your child with these interactive books.

 5. Reading corner

 It’s a great idea to have a dedicated reading corner for your child, where she can go to for some quiet time with her books.
 All you need is comfortable seating and shelves or baskets for the books.
 You can modify it as your child grows older and decorate it according to a theme of her choice.
+Explore how to develop reading habit in your child and create a special space for their reading adventures.

 6. Take them to bookstores

 Taking a jumpy toddler to a store can sound like a nightmare, but try to get over the fear!
 Make sure they’re well rested before a visit to a bookstore and they’re sure to enjoy the experience.
 Most places allow children to browse through the pages and have dedicated places for it.
 Be careful though; stay with your child at all times and don’t let him tear pages or destroy books.
+Learn how to develop reading habit in your child and make bookstore visits a fun and educational experience for them.

 7. Be a role model

-When wondering how to cultivate reading habit in your child, don’t forget to practice what you preach!
+When wondering how to develop reading habit in your child, don’t forget to practice what you preach!
 Kids learn the most by imitation, so give them something worthwhile to imitate!
 Let your child see you read the morning paper, a book at night or a novel on the weekends.
 They’ll soon want to act all grown up by reading a book!
 Don’t forget the influence of older siblings too!

 8. Set a time for reading